XENONnT/reprox/docs/source/reference/examples.rst

 Reprocessing on dali
 ====================

-Process data in so far available on dali with the current container
+Process data in so far available on dali with the current container.

+Important notice: this package is meant for processing high level data (greater than ``peaklets``) as it relies on readily available data on dali.

 Logic
 -----